xquery/xquerydoc/README.md

-Note many people try to run xquerydoc on xquerydoc ... which is good but realise that there are some *HUGE* parser files written in xquery which will take a long time to generate docs for; suggest you test on your own xquery.
+Note many people try to run xquerydoc on xquerydoc ... which is good but realise that there are some *HUGE* parser files written in xquery which will take a long time to generate docs for; suggest you test on your own xquery source code.

-Alternately you can supply xquerydoc with options, to specify the directory containing XQuery, where you want to output documentation as well as format of documentation.
+Alternately you may supply xquerydoc with options, to specify the directory containing XQuery, where you want to output documentation as well as format of documentation.